-To prove our results, we establish a Siegmund duality for~$X$ by adapting the work of~\citep{Kolokoltsov2013} to our setting.
-Siegmund duality has proven to be useful in various contexts~\citep{BLW16,BEH21,CF21+} and has the advantage to hold in more general settings than the moment duality.
-In addition to being interesting in its own right, the Siegmund dual is useful for our purposes because it can be almost surely sandwiched at the boundary in between two functions of L{\'e}vy processes.
-Thus, we can, via the Siegmund duality, employ the fluctuation theory of L{\'e}vy processes to analyze~$X$.
+To prove our results, we establish a Siegmund duality for~$X$.
+Siegmund duality has proven to be useful in various contexts~\citep{BLW16,BEH21,CF21,Kolo11,Kolokoltsov2013} and has the advantage to hold in more general settings than the moment duality. \modifbis{In our case, the Siegmund dual can be almost surely sandwiched in between transformed L{\'e}vy processes near the boundaries.
+Thus, we can employ the fluctuation theory of L{\'e}vy processes to analyze~$X$.
 In particular, we can give meaning to the mysterious quantity~$C(\Lambda,\sigma)$ as the limit rate of growth of the L{\'e}vy processes.
-Moreover, the dual process enjoys in certain parameter settings some other characteristics useful to us.
-For example, to establish our results we make use of a renewal structure, properties of the stationary measure, and coalescence properties of its flow.
+Moreover, in addition to being interesting in its own right, the dual process enjoys in certain parameter settings some other characteristics useful to us.
+For example, to establish our results we make use of a renewal structure, properties of the stationary measure, and coalescence properties of its flow}.